 SEBI (Securities and Exchange Board of India) regulates the mutual funds in India.
 Investors should always look at the rules and regulations that are lawn by SEBI before investing in any instruments.

-SEBI are governed by the Securities Exchange Board of India (Mutual Fund) Regulations 1996, except for Unit Trust of India (UTI).
-By passing the UTI Act, the Indian Parliament created UTI.
+SEBI is governed by the Securities Exchange Board of India (Mutual Fund) Regulations 1996, except for the Unit Trust of India (UTI).
+Bypassing the UTI Act, the Indian Parliament created UTI.

-This regulation body scream the market and frame various guidelines that protect investors from scam and other fraudulent activities by any mutual fund.
+This regulation body screams the market and frames various guidelines that protect investors from scam and other fraudulent activities by any mutual fund.

 Recently, SEBI sacked Axis AMC fund manager, and equity analyst for enrolling them under a scam.